 This post lists recommendations for one role.
-For other roles, see the disambiguation.
+For other roles, see the crossroads.

 - introduce the word of the day (or an expression, an idiom, etc.), explain the correct use of it and give some examples of its use.
 It should be a word that will help members increase their vocabulary and one that can be incorporated easily into everyday conversation, but is different from the way people usually express themselves.
 Adjectives and adverbs are more adaptable than nouns or verbs, but feel free to select your own special word.
 If you know the theme of the meeting, use this to help you select your word.